 1899 - He resigns his commission and is assigned to cover the Boer War in South Africa for the 'London Morning Post'.
 He becomes a celebrity when he is captured by the Boer during a reconnaissance mission into their territory then five weeks later manages to escape from a prison in Pretoria.

-1900 - Standing for the Conservative Party, he is elected to the British Parliament as the member for Oldham.
-During this first of his many terms in parliament he advocates a fair, negotiated peace with the Boers.
+1900 - Churchill is elected to the British Parliament as the Conservative Party candidate for the seat of Oldham in Greater Manchester.
+During his term he advocates for a fair, negotiated peace with the Boer.

-1904 - Disenchanted with a push by the Conservatives to introduce a tariff, Churchill, a committed free trader, joins the Liberals.
+1904 - Disenchanted with a push by the Conservatives to introduce a tariff on imports, Churchill, a committed free trader, joins the Liberal Party.

-1906-1911 - The Liberals win the general election of 1906, with Churchill taking Manchester for the party.
-He now begins his ministerial career, serving as undersecretary of state for the colonies before being promoted to president of the Board of Trade (1908-1910), a position that gives him a seat in the Cabinet.
+1906-1911 - The Liberals win the general election of 1906, with Churchill taking the seat of Manchester North West for the party.
+He is appointed as undersecretary of state for the colonies before being promoted to president of the Board of Trade (1908-1910), a position that gives him a seat in the Cabinet.

 In 1908 Churchill marries Clementine Hozier.

-When the House of Lords rejects the Liberal's budget of 1909 Churchill is a key figure in a successful campaign to curb the Lords' power and in February 1910 is promoted to home secretary.
+Churchill is a key figure in a successful campaign to curb the power of the House of Lords after it rejects the Liberal Party's budget of 1909.
+In February 1910 he is promoted to home secretary.
 Here his often controversial handling of industrial disputes damages his reputation among the organised labour movement.

-In October 1911, Churchill is appointed lord of the admiralty, where he oversees an ambitious program to prepare the fleet for a brewing war with Germany.
+Churchill is appointed lord of the admiralty in October 1911.
+He oversees an ambitious program to prepare the fleet for a brewing war with Germany.

 1914 - The countdown to the First World War begins on 28 June with the assassination of the Austro-Hungarian Archduke Franz Ferdinand in Sarajevo, the capital of Bosnia-Herzegovina.